 - You became disabled more than 12 months after the first day you were eligible for coverage under the Plan.

 Note: If you were previously a member of the Teachers' Long-Term Disability Plan (formerly Income Continuance Plan) and rejoined the Plan after an absence of more than two consecutive years, your first day of eligibility after the absence will be considered your first day of eligibility for coverage.

-- After joining this plan, you have been actively working in your own job for a continuous period of at least 90 calendar days without receiving “active treatment” related to the pre-existing condition.
+- After joining the Plan, you have been actively working in your own job for a period of at least 90 calendar days without receiving "medical treatment" related to the pre-existing condition.

 - Any consultation with or diagnosis by a physician.

-- Any use of medication on the advice or at the direction of a physician.
+- Any use of medication or other medical supplies on the advice or at the direction of a licensed medical professional.